 In this paper, we first studied the typical production setting of gold standard human quality measurement, where TQE is performed by only one experienced, trained linguist, according to clearly defined customer specifications, producing a single measurement, and make conclusions about the reliability of such measurement.
 We then illustrated the results with the case of\textit{ Student's \textit{t}-Distribution analysis of two measurements} made by two different reviewers.

 From the first and second experiments, we can conclude that a single measurement has very low reliability and only has an indicative value.
 The confidence interval for one measurement is (as shown in Section \ref{sec_single_observe}) as wide as 25\%, and therefore one evaluation cannot be taken as a basis for process decisions, more measurements are required.
-For instance, the second measurement can narrow down this two times smaller to around 10\% (Section \ref{sec_data_2plus}).
+For instance, the second measurement can narrow down this interval and render it two times smaller, to around 10\% (Section \ref{sec_data_2plus}).

-Yet we can say that the middle of the confidence interval lies halfway between earier averge result and the lower recent measurement. \textit{A good rule of thumb is born:} if the single measurment deviates from the average, the true value is probalby halfway between average and new measurement.
-Consequantly, recommendatino is: please do not over-react on unusually low new single score, take a middle ground between older average and new score, and think about it as the most probable result.
+Yet we can say that the middle of the confidence interval lies halfway between the earlier average result and the lower recent measurement. \textit{A good rule of thumb is born:} \textbf{if the single measurement deviates from the average, the true value sits, in all probability, halfway between the average and the new measurement}.
+Consequently, the recommendation is: please do not over-react on an unusually low new single score, take a middle ground between the older average and the new score, and think about it as the most probable result.

 The second measurement may improve the confidence interval significantly but is rarely done unless during the arbitration.
 Therefore, it is more practical to obtain additional data points from other evaluations of different samples, in the course of the translation process.